Moving to Croatia

 However, in order to join the EU, Croatia had to restructure and privatize its shipbuilding industry.
 Thousands of jobs have been lost across the country, a situation which has only been made worse by a relatively stagnant market.
 Although this has been a tough blow for Rijeka, the city has transformed from an industrial city into a city dominated by the service sector with a particular focus on urban tourism and the city’s transport links to the rest of the country.

 There are some smaller expat communities in Dalmatia along the southern coast, especially in the picturesque town of Dubrovnik and the far more populous city of Split.
 Dubrovnik is mostly famous as a prime tourist attraction.
 It has become particularly popular since the beloved HBO series Game of Thrones aired, as quite a few parts of the show are filmed on location in Dubrovnik.

-Unlike quaint Dubrovnik, Split is Croatia’s second largest urban center, with just under 200,000 people living in the city and over 300,000 in the metropolitan area.
+Unlike quaint Dubrovnik, Split is Croatia’s second largest urban center.
 The city is a balance of tradition and modernity and is also the place to go if you want to travel to the islands of the Adriatic.